Olympus OM-2S / 2SP

 - A fancy, electronic self-timer module in front leaves much to guess.
 The embedded catch goes up, right and left.
 No intuitive guess here.

 - Like the other OM-2 sisters, the camera is crippled without batteries.
 See below.

 - The annoying ‘B’ lock still exists, this time with an added 1/60 marked red, on top of the regular 1/60.
 Both speeds are marked read on the shutter speed dial and can be engaged while the said catch is released.

-The camera was promoted as automatic, program and with spot measuring option.
-Definition of auto and program has changed much since 1984.
+The camera was promoted as an automatic, program and with spot spot-measuring option.
+The definition of auto and program has changed much since 1984.
 For today’s users, the term ‘program’ really means scenario, such as action, beach, night portrait, etc.

 - The ‘program’ term on the OM-2S means automatic, where the camera selects the optimal settings at aperture priority.
 Further, the spot measuring is combined with manual exposure,

 - The ‘auto’ term here means that the camera recommends the shutter speed based on a given aperture value for the user to adjust accordingly.